-In addition, the main power switch has a lockout key that you can remove to prevent children or other nonauthorized users from turning the saw on.
-To remove the key, pull it out, away from the switch (see Fig. 54).
-To replace the key, press it back into the socket until it snaps into place.
+In addition, the main power switch has a lockout key that you can remove to prevent children or other non-authorized users from turning the saw on.
+To remove the key, pull it out, away from the switch.
+To replace the key, press it back into the socket until it snaps into place (see Fig. 50).
 When the key is removed, the main power switch can be turned OFF, but it cannot be turned ON.

-Your saw also comes equipped with a thermal overload switch that will cut power to the motor if the motor starts to overheat (see Fig. 55).
-The motor could overheat, for example, if it is overloaded or if a workpiece is fed too rapidly into the blade.
+Your saw also comes equipped with a thermal overload switch that will cut power to the motor if the motor starts to overheat (see Fig. 51).
+The motor could overheat, for example, if it is overloaded or if a workpiece is fed too